Details for people participating in the book development process.

-- If you have a new feature, register a blueprint on BitBucket and describe what you're going to do.
+- If you have a new feature, create a wiki page on BitBucket and describe what you're going to do.

 - If you have found a bug, make a bug report on BitBucket (later assign it to yourself, and link your branch to it);

 - If you want to work on a project, look for an unassigned bug and try to work it out - then proceed as below...

 When you are ready to share your work have others review, register a branch.

 You can re-use one branch for multiple bug fixes.

 - Sign up for an account on BitBucket.org